-Peter witnessed numerous healings and miracles.
+As John records in today's Gospel reading, Peter is no longer that same man who said: "Depart from me, Lord; for I am a sinful man."
+Over the past three years, Peter had witnessed numerous healings and miracles.
 He witnessed the mute speak, the deaf hear; he saw the lame walk, the dead being raised.
 He walked on water (at least for a little while).
 He saw Moses and Elijah on the Mount of Transfiguration.
 He took part in not one, but two miraculous catches of fish.
 He saw the resurrected Christ with his own eyes.
-But all of this only left him dazed and confused.
+But still, all of this only left him dazed and confused.
 Peter became a changed man only when God's Word was opened to him.

 We need to learn from the mistakes of the past.
 Do not think that miracles and "mountain-top experiences" need occur in your life for you to understand the reality, goodness, and mercy of God?
 God's interaction in our lives is an open book - and that book is the Holy Bible.
-If God and the Bible are confusing or bewildering to you, it's probably because you aren't really sure what is in it.
-You need to get educated - in a good way.